Automatic differentiation in machine learning: a survey

-In its most basic description, AD relies on the fact that all numerical computations are ultimately compositions of a finite set of elementary operations for which derivatives are known \citep{Verma2000}.
-Combining the derivatives of constituent operations through the chain rule gives the derivative of the overall composition.
-Usually, these elementary operations include the binary operations $+$ and $\times$, the unary sign switch $-$, the reciprocal, and the standard special functions such as $\exp$, $\sin$, $\textrm{atan2}$ and the like.
+AD can be thought of as performing a non-standard interpretation of a computer program where this interpretation involves augmenting the standard computation with the calculation of various derivatives.
+All numerical computations are ultimately compositions of a finite set of elementary operations for which derivatives are known \citep{Verma2000,Griewank2008}, and combining the derivatives of the constituent operations through the chain rule gives the derivative of the overall composition.
+Usually these elementary operations include the binary arithmetic operations, the unary sign switch, and transcendental functions such as the exponential, the logarithm, and the trigonometric functions.